pablolop12/pablolop12/README.md

 - 📫 How to reach me **pablolopezlujan01@gmail.com**

-- 📄 Thanks to Erasmus+ I worked at Berlin for my internship I worked at Berlin for my internship
+- 📄 Thanks to Erasmus+ **I worked at Berlin for my internship I worked at Berlin for my internship**

-- ⚡ Fun fact **Im good at teamwork, and very precise in front desing processes**
+- ⚡ Fun fact **Im very precise in front desing processes, I can freak out if everything is not fitting**

 <h3 align="left">Connect with me:</h3>
 <p align="left">